Hotel Room: Broadcast

-Hotel Room was broadcast on HBO on January 8, 1993, at 11 pm, and again on January 9, at 12 pm.
-In its first broadcast, it rated first in its time slot on HBO.
+Hotel Room was broadcast on HBO on January 8, 1993, at 11 p.m., and again on January 9, at 12 a.m.
+The first broadcast was rated first in its time slot on HBO.

 Home media

 The three episodes of the anthology were released on VHS by Worldvision Enterprises.
 In Japan, a LaserDisc with English audio and burned-in Japanese subtitles was released by Pony Canyon.
 Bootleg DVDs captured from these sources also exist.